BizkitKing/antidote/README.md

 "Why is this needed?" you ask?

-I thought that this can be useful in a full GUI implementation, since the application can just store the pirvate keys (securly) and reconstruct and decrypt on the go.
+I thought that this can be useful in a full GUI implementation, since the application can just store the private keys (securely) and reconstruct and decrypt on the go.

 ---